It is very important to understand the process for creating and maintaining a corporate veil to protect everyone involved.

 3. Taxes Liability

 As a member of an LLC, you are personally liable for your own taxes that result from company operations.
 Members might also be found liable for particular taxes pertaining to the company such as federal and state withholding for employees.
-It usually happens in cases where members are the persons responsible with control over the company’s money and the ability to repay the company’s debts.
+It usually happens in cases where members are the persons responsible for control over the company’s money and the ability to repay the company’s debts.

 It might seem counterintuitive but you are personally responsible for taxes to be paid by an LLC, in certain cases.
 It depends on the taxing jurisdiction.
 In case you are a person responsible for the company’s finances, it may be determined that you are personally liable for taxes.